jck000/sitectl/README.md

 # sitectl

 This is a simple script to manage Apache web sites.
-It allows you to quickly enable or disable a web site by simply moving the .conf file to .conf.disable
+It allows you to quickly enable or disable a web site by simply moving the .conf file to .conf.disable or .conf.disable to .conf.
+You must restart Apache in order for tyour changes to take effect.

 ## Installation